minmoto/.github/profile/README.md

-# About Bitsacco
+# At Minmo

-Bitsacco is a Savings and Credit Cooperative Organization running on Bitcoin.

-We build technologies that allow our members direct and simplified access to Bitcoin services, including individual and group savings,
+We build and integrate financial service infrastructure designed specifically for communities.
+Our technologies enable direct and simplified access to a range of financial services, fostering inclusion and economic empowerment.

-Bitsacco is built on Fedimint, a modular open-source protocol to custody and transact bitcoin and more in a community context, built on a strong foundation of privacy.
+We focus on creating scalable, secure, and compliant solutions that support community-based financial needs such as payments, savings, and governance.
+Our open, collaborative platforms empower members to participate in and benefit from modern financial systems.

-Check out our website: https://bitsacco.com
+Check out our website: https://minmo.to

-You can also follow us on X : https://x.com/bitsacco
+You can also follow us on X: https://x.com/minmo_to